 - Checklist Rule parameters (Name, Stops, Asset Type, Model, Device, Work Order Type, Checklist type, Override, GxP)

-- Customer’s current checklists and determine best approach to import current checklists into Nuvolo’s Checklist Management structure.
+- Review Customer’s current checklists and determine best approach to import current checklists into Nuvolo’s Checklist Management structure.

 - Load (using template as defined in Data Collection and Load section) or configure Questions, Checklists, and Checklist Rules using the click to configure functionality provided on the form respectively.